Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 Bugs found and not fixed:

 - Serve static assets with an efficient cache policy came up while using the lighthouse testing in Chrome Dev Tools.
 After looking researching this I believe it is beyond my knowledge base at the moment to resolve this.

+- Serve images in next-gen formats, also came up in the lighthouse report.

 # Deployment